Chapter 7. Building certified container images

 7.2.
 Following the container certification checklist

-Certified containers meet Red Hat standards for packaging, distribution, and maintenance.
-Containers that are certified by Red Hat have a high level of trust and supportability from container-capable platforms, including Red Hat OpenStack Platform (RHOSP).
-To maintain this, partners must keep their images up-to-date.
+Certified containers meet Red Hat’s standards for packaging, distribution, and maintenance.
+Certified containers imply a commitment from partners to keep their images up-to-date and represent the highest level of trust and supportability for container-capable platforms, including Red Hat OpenStack Platform.

 - Click Certification Checklist.

 - Complete all sections of the checklist.
-If you need more information about an item on the checklist, click the drop-down arrow on the left to view the item information and links to other resources.
+If you need more information on an item, click the drop down arrow on the left to view the items information and links to other resources.

 - Update your company profile

-- Ensures that your company profile is up to date.
+- Ensures your company profile is up to date.

 - Update your product profile

-- This page details to the product profile, including the product type, description, repository URL, version, and contact distribution list.
+- This page relates to the product’s profile such as product type, description, repository URL, version, and contact distribution list.

 - Accept the OpenStack Appendix